 Beuchot, M., & González, J. E. (2018).
 Diversidad y diálogo intercultural [Diversity and intercultural dialogue].
 Bogotá, Colombia: Editorial El Búho.

 Bishop, S. C. (2019).
 Undocumented storytellers: Narrating the immigrant rights movement.
-Oxford University Press.
+Oxford, UK: Oxford University Press.

 Black, L. W. (2008).
 Deliberation, storytelling, and dialogic moments.
 Communication Theory, 18, 93–116.

 Black, L. W., & Wiederhold, A. (2014).
 Discursive strategies of civil disagreement in public dialogue groups.
 Journal of Applied Communication Research, 42(3), 285-306.

 Bhandari, R., & Blumenthal, P. (Eds.).
 (2011).
 International students and global mobility in higher education: National trends and new directions.
 New York: Palgrave Macmillan.